climateclock/cclock/README.md

 First, put the board into writable mode by pressing the reset button and holding down one of the other buttons until the status light turns red (see the preceding section).
-Then open `/Volumes/CIRCUITPY/prefs.json` in a text editor, edit the network's SSID and password, and save the file.
+Then open `/Volumes/CIRCUITPY/prefs.json` in a text editor, edit the `wifi_ssid` and `wifi_password` values, and save the file.
 Eject the `/Volumes/CIRCUITPY` drive from your computer, then press the reset button to restart the board.

 ### Software update